University of Michigan Department of Anesthesiology

 8:30 - 9:20 Scenario #1 and Debriefing

 10:10 - 10:25 Break

 14:20 - 14:50 Conclusions and course evaluation

 Through involvement in this course, participants are expected to implement modifications in their practice based on what was learned during the course regarding management of peri-operative hypotension, hypoxemia and crisis resource management.
-To receive credit for the course, participants will be required to submit a personal practice evaluation to the ABA within 1-3 months following course completion.
+To receive the additional 5 MOCA Part 4 points (to total 25 points), participants will be asked to submit a personal practice evaluation to the ABA within 1-3 months following course completion.
 Participation in this course is not graded.

 Clinical Simulation Center – Follow this link for directions and parking information